yongqi8899/Neighborly-BE-/README.md

-# Event Management API Server
+# Post Management API Server

 This project is a Node.js Express API server designed for managing posts.
 It includes Swagger UI for testing and interacting with the API endpoints.